chromium/chromium/docs/infra/new_builder.md

-# Creating a new builder
+# Setting up a new builder

 This doc describes how to set up a new builder on LUCI.
-It's focused on chromium builders, but parts may be applicable to other projects.
+It's focused on Chromium builders, but parts may be applicable to other projects.

 [TOC]

 ## TL;DR

-For a typical chromium builder using the chromium recipe, you'll need to acquire a host and then land **three** CLs:
+For a typical chromium builder using the chromium recipe, you'll need to file a bug for tracking purposes, acquire a host, and then land **three** CLs:

 1. in [infradata/config][16], modifying `chromium.star`.
 2. in [chromium/tools/build][17], modifying the chromium\_tests